voxel51/fiftyone/docs/source/user_guide/app.rst

 Map tab
 _______

-When you load a dataset or view in the App that contains a |GeoLocation| field, you can open the `Map` tab to visualize the location data:
+When you load a dataset in the App that contains a |GeoLocation| field, with `point <fiftyone.core.labels.GeoLocation.point>` data populated, you can open the `Map` tab to visualize a scatterplot of the current dataset or view's location data:

 .. code-block:: python
     :linenos: